lottie/lottie-spec/docs/specs/values.md

 <h2 id="gradient">Gradient</h2>

-{schema_string:values/gradient/description}
+The gradient appearance is specified in terms of color stops and opacity stops.

-The count of color components is typically specified in a separate field from the gradient values.
-Any remaining values after reaching the specified count of color components are transparency components.
+Color stops are defined as `(position, color)` tuples, where the position is a normalized `[0..1]`value along the gradient axis `[startpoint -> endpoint]`, and the color is 3 floats representing the RGB components.
+Transparency (opacity) stops are defined as `(position, color)` tuples, where position is similar to color stops' position.

-The offset is expressed as a percentage between start (0) and end (1).
+All color and opacity stops are stored sequentially by ascending offsets in a flattened float array (color stops followed by opacity stops), with 4 floats per color stop and 2 floats per opacity stops.
+Thus, given color stops and opacity stops, the expected size for the gradient data array is `4 * Nc + 2 * No`.

-Components must be arranged in ascending offset order.
+The color stop count is typically specified in a separate field from the gradient values, while the count of opacity stops can be inferred from the data array length: `No = (length - 4 * Nc)/2`.

 <h3>Gradient without transparency</h3>